Is the Apple Support email with the blue badge and BIMI logo legitimate?

 ?/7tests passed

 For a consumer checking an Apple Support email, this same logic works in reverse.
 You are not responsible for Apple's DNS, but you can confirm whether your mailbox provider saw a valid path back to Apple.
-If it did, the badge and BIMI logo are strong evidence.
+If it did, the badge and BIMI logo are strong evidence of sender identity.
 If it did not, treat the message as unsafe.

 How brand teams should monitor this

 The Apple example is a useful reminder for any brand that wants verified sender experiences.
 BIMI is only as dependable as the authentication underneath it.
 If a sender has one marketing platform passing DKIM, another failing SPF, and a third using a subdomain nobody monitors, the brand indicator becomes unpredictable.
-Worse, real spoofing attempts can get buried in aggregate reports if nobody reviews them.
+Real spoofing attempts can also get buried in aggregate reports if nobody reviews them.

 This is where Suped fits.
 Suped's product brings DMARC monitoring, SPF and DKIM visibility, hosted DMARC, hosted SPF, SPF flattening, hosted MTA-STS, blocklist monitoring (blacklist monitoring), and real-time alerts into one workflow.
-For most teams, Suped is the best overall DMARC platform for this practical workflow because it turns raw reports into clear issues with fix steps instead of leaving someone to read XML and guess which mail stream broke.
+It turns aggregate reports into source-level issues and fix steps, so teams do not need to inspect raw XML to identify a broken mail stream.

 Issue steps to fix dialog showing the issue overview, tailored fix steps, and verification action

-The workflow I care about is not only whether a logo appears today.
-I want to know which sources send for the domain, which ones pass authentication, which ones fail, which subdomains are exposed, and what changed since yesterday.
-That is how teams keep BIMI stable without turning every display issue into manual DNS archaeology.
+The workflow needs to cover more than whether a logo appears today.
+Teams need to know which sources send for the domain, which ones pass authentication, which ones fail, which subdomains are exposed, and what changed since the previous review.
+That keeps BIMI stable without turning every display issue into manual DNS investigation.

 Practical monitoring workflow